mitodl/mitx-grading-library/README.md

 </customresponse>
 ```

 The configuration depends on the type of grader that you're using.
-Note that all answers must be passed through the configuration; the `expect` keyword is not used to pass the answer, but is used when a student clicks "Show Answer".
+Note that all answers must be passed through the configuration.
+In particular, the `expect` keyword is ignored by the grader.

 Here is an example where we use a StringGrader with answer `cat`.